Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 1. Contribute to open source

 On the images below you can see that i created a README file for an open source project.
 This is the first time i ever contributed.
-Before i did this i looked ut some information about contributing to projects and a proper way of doing this.
+Before i did this i looked up some information about contributing to projects and a proper way of doing this.
 I started simple by creating this README and then making a pull request.
 The next day i got a message that my contribution had bin merged to the master.
 So from now on i can say that i made a small piece for this project even if it's just a file.
 This semester and in the future i will be contributing alot more.

 <table>
   <tr>